zefrenchwan/scrutateur/README.md

 Important variables to set are:
 * ENGINE_SECRET: secret to secure auth content.
 If not set, a secret will be generated
-* REDIS_URL: redis url to use a cache.
-If not set, no redis cache
 * POSTGRESQL_URL: postgres url to use a relational database.
 MANDATORY

-### Configure options

-If you add `REDIS_URL` as an environment variable, then you may use a redis cache in your code.
-Otherwise, code will only use a relational database (mandatory).

 ### With docker compose
 start docker instances with compose: `docker compose -f 'compose.yaml' up -d --build`